sbl-sdsc/mmtf-pyspark/README.md

 # Requirements

+## anaconda
+We strongly recommend that you have [anaconda](https://docs.continuum.io/anaconda/install/) and the lastest version of python installed

 ## mmtf-python

 The most up-to-date mmtf-python is not on pip or Anaconda, please clone it from the following [github link](https://github.com/rcsb/mmtf-python)